llafuente/flang/readme.md

     # use clang-format to give all the project the same/consistent style

 MSVS users.
 Replicate the sh above with some bat/ps1 file (piece of cake!)

-### Develop in flang

-To develop in flang you need to compile it first.

 ### Usage